- Terrain: Substantial ups & downs on coast path, firm going

 We start our walk in the heart of St Ives, in Albert Rd to be precise, right outside Talland House no less, which exists to this day albeit now in a somewhat more cramped situation and split up into apartments.
 Looking up from the road we can see the balcony and ‘those’ steps – we imagine Henry James or the young Virginia Woolf sitting there.
 Her father described the house as ‘a pocket-paradise with a sheltered cove of sand in easy reach just below’.

 We take the exact same route Virginia and her family would have taken every day to Porthminster Beach below – down Primrose Valley, under the railway line and onto the beach.
 It is still quaint today, but in Woolf’s time was blanketed by fruit trees.
 ‘On the beach, she swam and poked among rock pools down and hunted great-winged moths on rambling night-time expeditions.’
-The child in us, which always seems to come immediately back to life on a beach, did exactly the same.
+The child in us, which always seems to come immediately back to life on a beach, did so now.

 Eventually, we drag ourselves away from the pleasures of the beach and walk along to St Ives Head, from where we get a clear view of the Godrevy Lighthouse across the bay, a white vertical dash on the horizon, on which Virginia Woolf’s ‘To the Lighthouse’ was based.
 “For the great plateful of blue water was before her; the hoary Lighthouse, distant, austere, in the midst …”